 - The Commission will ensure that the risks identified in the Service’s CPR and other risk assessments are considered within the Commission’s annual audit plan.

-- The Commission will approve and provide ongoing monitoring of the Commission’s Chief Internal Auditor’s annual audit plan, strategic plan and ensure appropriate resourcing is available.
+- The Commission will approve and provide ongoing monitoring of the Director of Audit & Risks (Director) annual audit plan, strategic plan and ensure appropriate resourcing is available.

 - The Service will provide the Commission with regular performance reports of the identified risk mitigation strategies and will include where their assessments have remained at the level identified, or if a raising or lowering of the residual risks have been deemed necessary.

-- The Commission requires that the Chief of Police and the Chief Internal Auditor will provide the results of all audits, operational reviews, and compliance reviews.
-The Chief of Police and Chief Internal Auditor will highlight any issues that will assist in determining whether the Service and/or Commission is in compliance with related statutory requirements, and issues that have potential risk or liability to the Service and/or Commission.
+- The Commission requires that the Chief of Police and the Director will provide the results of all audits, operational reviews, and compliance reviews.
+The Chief of Police and Director will highlight any issues that will assist in determining whether the Service and/or Commission is in compliance with related statutory requirements, and issues that have potential risk or liability to the Service and/or Commission.

 - The Commission will provide ongoing monitoring of the actions taken by the Service in addressing unacceptable levels of risk and/or identified weaknesses in internal controls.